 Being a Bulldog- What is Next?

-You’ve completed your application for admission, you have been accepted, you are confirmed, you are at Wilberforce, now it is time to participate in the WU First Year Experience Residential and Community Activities…
+You’ve completed your application for admission, you have been accepted, you are confirmed, you have deposited (or made arrangements for your deposit), you are at Wilberforce, now it is time to participate in the WU Validation Process, Transition and Orientation Program.

-Please complete your health forms and return immediately via e-mail (email@example.com) or on January 2 to the Office of Student Engagement and Success.
-You must have your forms submitted prior to moving into the residence halls and non-resident students by the start of classes on January 4, 2018.
-You can obtain health forms via the WU First Year Experience website http://wilberforce.edu/students/first-year-experience/ (click on the link on the right hand side – Health Forms for Incoming Students).
+Please complete your health forms and return immediately via e-mail (email@example.com) or to the Office of Admissions.
+You must have your forms submitted prior to moving into the residence halls and non-resident students by the start of class.
+You can obtain health forms via this page, by clicking on the link on the right hand side – Health Forms for Incoming Students.

 https://wilberforce.textbookx.com/institutional/index.php.
 If you are purchasing books without the voucher, students find such book sellers as AMAZON and Barnes and Nobles very helpful and reasonably priced.